Failing to Diagnose or Delaying Treatment of a Medical Condition may be Malpractice

 When the diagnosis is made correctly, but the doctor delays ordering or starting treatment in a timely manner, the patient’s condition may deteriorate, leading to less chance of recovery or serious damage that leads to long-term struggles.
 It is important to consider what happened at each stage of the doctor’s treatment and oversight of the patient’s care in order to determine when the negligence occurred and the harm that it caused.Peter Thompson & Associates Understands How to Pursue a Malpractice Case

 A patient who relied on a doctor to make the right diagnosis faces a bleak reality when he discovers that the doctor’s negligence has led to serious harm.
 The skilled and dedicated medical malpractice attorneys at Peter Thompson & Associates know how to sift through the reams of documents in order to determine when the mistake was made and who was responsible.
 We will develop the legal strategy that works for you and your family.
-To schedule an initial consultation, free of charge, please call us at (800) 804-2004.
+To schedule an initial consultation, please call us at (800) 804-2004.